Interim Headteacher: Mrs C Hibbard

 Claire Wycherley - Claire is an experienced governor, who has experience in youth work and qualifications in health and Education.
 Claire is a business owner with particular skills in finance and management.

-A foundation governor is someone who, in the opinion of the person entitled to appoint them, has the skills to contribute to the effective governance and success of the school, and would be capable of achieving the purpose for which he/she is appointed which is securing:
+A Co-Opted governor is someone who, in the opinion of the person entitled to appoint them, has the skills to contribute to the effective governance and success of the school, and would be capable of achieving the purpose for which he/she is appointed which is securing:

 • in all cases, that the school’s character (including religious character where it has one) is preserved and developed; and

-• that the school (if it has a foundation) is conducted in accordance with the
+• that the school (if it has a foundation) is conducted in accordance with the foundation’s governing documents.

 Shirley Lothian Evans - Shirley is Chair of Governors, she has extensive experience of leading youth work in the community.
 She has experience in managing finance and HR issues in addition to her role as a community volunteer.
 Shirley has led school through an Ofsted inspection.